lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 ```

 The driver library will be created in the current dir (`Ch11.1/build`).
 For convenience, there is a `compile.sh` script that does the same thing with a single command.
-Alternatively, threre is a the `Ch11.1/Mafefile`, which uses PKGConfig definitions intead of CMake.
+Alternatively, there is a the `Ch11.1/Mafefile`, which uses PKGConfig definitions instead of CMake.

 ### 11.2.3 - Compiling the Player Device Driver as part of Player distribution

-If you really think that your driver can be usefull for other people, it is highly recommended to include it into the Player source code distribution.
+If you really think that your driver can be useful for other people, it is highly recommended to include it into the Player source code distribution.
 Here were are assuming a git version system is used for [Player](www.github/playerprojext/player).

 Download a new, clean, and updated Player source code it from [www.github/playerprojext/player](www.github/playerprojext/player) and follow these steps to add the soxplayer source code and scripts.
-For this step you cannot reuse an existing local copy because it might have your local changes.
+For this step, you cannot reuse an existing local copy because it might have your local changes.

 ```
 > git clone xxxxx